-The cost to high school students for a Saint Francis University course offered through the College in High School program significantly less than the regular tuition paid by full-time students at most colleges and universities.
+The cost to high school students for a Saint Francis University course offered through the College in High School program is significantly less than the regular tuition paid by full-time students at most colleges and universities.
 Payment for tuition will be due at the time of registration.
-See current tuition rates.
+Cost is $58 per credit hour.

 Students who later decide to attend Saint Francis University will enter with advanced standing and earned credits on their academic record.

-Students wishing to take a College in High School course must complete a SFU College in High School application to be submitted at the time of registration.
+Students wishing to take a College in High School or Career Development Series course must complete a SFU College in High School or Career Development Series application to be submitted at the time of registration.
 Admission into College in High School does not constitute acceptance into Saint Francis University.
 Graduating seniors seeking admission into Saint Francis University may contact the Office of Admissions at 814-472-3100 or toll free at 866-342-5738.

-Staff from the Adult Degree & Continuing Studies office will work with the guidance counselor at each participating high school for registration purposes.
+Staff from the Francis Worldwide office will work with the guidance counselor at each participating high school for registration purposes.
 Registration will be in the form of an online application that will outline payment procedures.

 The high school teacher, who will hold an adjunct faculty appointment from Saint Francis University, will assign grades for students taking a College in High School course following the established University grading system.